Rejection Sampling is Optimal for Relative Entropy Coding: Preliminaries

 We begin by defining the channel simulation divergence.
 We refer the reader to~\cite{flamich2024data} for a comprehensive overview of the channel simulation divergence and its properties. \begin{definition}[Width Function] For two probability measures $P \ll Q$, the $Q$ width function at height level $\ell$ is defined as

-\end{definition} As visualized in Fig.~\ref{fig:width}, $w_Q(\ell)$ measures the $Q$-width of the superlevel set of $\RND{P}{Q}$ at height $\ell$.
+\end{definition} We can analogously define $w_P(\ell)$ as the $P$ width of $\RND{P}{Q}$ at height $\ell$.
+As visualized in Fig.~\ref{fig:width}, $w_Q(\ell)$ measures the $Q$-width of the superlevel set of $\RND{P}{Q}$ at height $\ell$.
 It can be shown that $w_Q(\ell)$ is a probability density function (pdf), and the channel simulation divergence is defined as its differential entropy. \begin{definition}[Channel Simulation Divergence \cite{goc2024channel}] Let ${P \ll Q}$ with $Q$-width function $w_Q$.
 Then, the channel simulation divergence of $P$ from $Q$ is

 \end{definition}

 Lemma IV.1 of \cite{goc2024channel} establishes that $D_{\mathrm{CS}}$ is a divergence: it is nonnegative and is zero if and only if $P = Q$.
 Additionally, for $\kappa = \KLD{P}{Q}$ the Kullback-Leibler (KL) divergence,